| Ko

 What is a Reverse Shell?
 A reverse shell is an attack technique that reverses the direction of typical remote access connections.
 The compromised target system initiates a connection to the attacker’s system, allowing the attacker to access the target’s shell.
 This remote command execution mechanism exploits a fundamental characteristic of modern network security architectures.
 Most networks implement “block inbound, allow outbound” firewall policies, and reverse shells bypass this by having the target initiate the connection.
 This enables attackers to access systems behind restrictive network environments, NAT configurations, and corporate firewalls. ...

-Mini PC Kubernetes #9: Prometheus Monitoring
+Homelab Build Log #9: Prometheus Monitoring

-Overview In the previous post, we built an Internal Developer Platform (IDP) using Helm chart-based project templates and ArgoCD ApplicationSet.
-This post covers how to install Prometheus and Grafana to collect and visualize metrics, and install Loki to centrally collect and analyze logs, building an integrated monitoring environment for the homelab Kubernetes cluster.
-The Need for Monitoring When operating a homelab Kubernetes cluster, you need to periodically check node and pod status, resource usage like CPU and memory, whether applications are operating normally, and log data for identifying causes when problems occur.
-To visually monitor this information, the following tools are used. ...
+Overview In the previous post, I pulled together the overall IDP structure using Helm chart-based project templates and ArgoCD ApplicationSet.
+This post covers how I added Prometheus and Grafana for metrics, plus Loki for centralized log collection and analysis.
+Together, they form the monitoring stack for the homelab Kubernetes cluster.
+The Need for Monitoring When operating a homelab Kubernetes cluster, I need to keep an eye on node and pod status, resource usage such as CPU and memory, whether applications are behaving normally, and the logs that help explain failures.
+For that, I used the following tools. ...

-Mini PC Kubernetes #6: Vault Secrets Management
+Homelab Build Log #6: Vault Secrets Management